datasci611/bios611-projects-fall-2019-jvazquez2/project_2/README.md.md

 **Motivation**

-One of the major services that homeless-shelters provide, just as Urban Ministries of Durham, is to provide food to those that need it.
-For this reason, this project will aim to create a Shiny that will allow the user to retrieve insightful statistics about the past on the number of meals provided per the requested timeline.
+Financial support was a service provided by the Urban Ministries of Durham but was discontinued.
+Some individuals need financial support to be able to get to another state where they have family, or they might just need to pay their electricity bill during the summer.
+This shinny will allow service members to understand how and when financial support was used.

 **Approach**

-The proposed shiny will have a box-plot graph of the recorded number of meals per month for a selected month.
-From this level there will be a summary on the record max, record min, average of min and max, and the average number of meals.
-Additionally, the user will be able to select a specific day from that month from which the same statistics will be provided for that specific day.

-Having this tool to retrieve information can be useful while deciding how much food to prepare on festive days or just on a regular day.
+This shinny will allow the user to select the type of bill used to pay for financial support.
+The user will be given a box-plot in addition with the mean, max, min and the dates when the min and max of the awarded amount.